SAP-samples/teched2023-AD261/exercises/ex2/README.md

 <img width="322" alt="image" src="images/Content-resources.png">

 4. Start the export step by clicking on “Export” icon from left hand side menu.
 Select multiple contents from different content types.
 You can use the filters for Content Type.
+After selection proceed to Step 2.
    <ul>
    * For Cloud Integration, search the integration package with your user .ad261.XXX and select it.
 For example, SAP Responsible Design and Production Integration with SAP ERP.ad261.0012
    * For SAP API Management, select "HelloWorldAPI"